dmlc/gluon-nlp/docs/api/data.rst

 Sentiment Analysis: Subj
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Subj is a Subjectivity dataset for sentiment analysis.
+Subj is a Subjectivity data set for sentiment analysis.
+    Sentences labeled with respect to their subjectivity status (subjective or objective).

 .. autosummary::
     :nosignatures: